CedricBeaulac/CedricBeaulac.github.io/_pages/about.md

 ---

 I am currently a Ph.D. candidate in [Statistical Sciences](https://www.statistics.utoronto.ca) at the [University of Toronto](http://www.utstat.utoronto.ca) under the supervision of [Jeffrey S. Rosenthal](http://probability.ca/jeff/).
 I am only a few weeks away from completion.
 I have been exploring many statistical learning algorithms during the last few years.
 Recently, I am interested in Probabilistic Graphical Models such Variational Autoencoders (VAE) and State-Space models (SSM).
-I am studying their theoretical foundation, establishing new models and using such models in various applications such as survival analysis and time series.
+I am studying their theoretical foundation, establishing new models and using such models in various applications such as survival analysis, time series and content generation.

 About me (personally)
 =====